MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/deployment_files/application_install_files/zigbee2mqtt/readme.md

 * I added environmental variables for secrets
     * Note: you should configure your MQTT secrets in the Kubernetes space you're deploying
 * I added a node name for the node that has the USB dongle attached.
-* I added resource limits so linting doesn't scream at you + just a good practice.
+* I added resource limits so VS Code linting doesn't scream at you + it's just a good practice.

 Other than that, if you follow the setup instructions for making sure you have serial dialout setup and use a USB extension cable, you should be fine.